 Appointed 15 July 2011

-Roger Fletcher is Managing Director of Fletcher International Exports, a company that exports sheep meats, wool and grain to more than 95 countries worldwide and farms sheep, wheat and cotton.
+Roger Fletcher is Managing Director of Fletcher International Exports, a company that exports sheep meats, wool and grain to more than 90 countries worldwide and farms sheep, wheat and cotton and operates an intermodal freight facility in Regional NSW.
+Roger is also Deputy Chairman of the National Export Lamb, Sheep and Goat Industries Council and a board member of the Australian Meat Industry Council.

 Rod Pearse OAM